sammydjohari/HI---If-this-then-that-project-white-rabbit-/README.md

 ### :dart: Goals:

-I went with a personal recipe bank and set the following goals:
+Even if it was a group project, I went with a personal recipe bank and set the following goals:
-- Learn HTML, CSS, and JavaScript
+- Learn more HTML, CSS, and JavaScript
-- Build a responsive site across any device
+- Create the random appearing rabbit
-- Build something I enjoy and can use
+- Build the difficulty page
-- Explore JS as much as possible
+- Explore more JS
-- Build a snakegame
+- Learn teamqwork
-- Get the basics of Git and using github
+- Using github in group

 ### :grimacing: Description: